ARBUCHELI/CS50T-WEB-ASSIGNMENT/README.md

 # CS50T-WEB-ASSIGNMENT

-HTML and CSS Assignment for CS50T
+Assignment for CS50T.
+Website project built with Html and CSS